deese/MDLinknavigator/README.md

 ### Key bindings

-The keymap files ship with suggested bindings commented out to avoid conflicts with other packages.
-To enable them, open
+No keyboard shortcut is active by default to avoid conflicts with other packages.
-`Preferences > Package Settings > MDLinknavigator > Key Bindings` and uncomment the binding for your platform (`Ctrl+Enter` on Windows/Linux, `Cmd+Enter` on macOS).
+To add one, open `Preferences > Package Settings > MDLinknavigator > Key Bindings`, copy the example binding from the left pane into the right pane, and uncomment it.
+The suggested shortcut is `Ctrl+Enter` on Windows/Linux and `Cmd+Enter` on macOS.

 ## Settings